somefunAgba/autosgm/README.md

     eps_cfg=(1e-8,)
 )

-# The actual parcor options are 1 or 2.
+# change the lr numerator to a moment estimator,
 optnum = 3
-# using parcor estimation with moment estimation,
 # allows an higher learning rate than using only moment estimation,
 # so instead of 1e-3, we may try something close but bigger like 1e-2
 # The rest of the configuration remains the same, except in lr_cfg.